1. Key design objectives and responses to creating thermally comfortable homes in each main climate zone in Australia.

 This study showed that LHC can be classified as having excellent moisture buffering performance and confirms the general idea of agro-sourced materials being good indoor climate regulators.

 4. Transient hygrothermal behaviour of hemp lime materials Evrard, A PhD, Université Catholique De Louvain, 2008

 “High inertia of LHM wall components allows them to dampen the effects of daily variation of outside climate, and to delay the effects of peak values or sudden variations.
 They also regulate inside level of temperature and humidity (TBV and MBV).”
 “Following sustainable development principles, energy and materials should be considered “from cradle to grave” to improve global performances of buildings.
 Lime-Hemp Materials (LHM) have numerous advantages: they have low embodied energy, they store CO2, they can be recycled, they adapt to new or old buildings, they give healthy environments…”

-This is the earliest project in the UK on which comparative thermographic data houses was collected.
+This is the earliest project in the UK where comparative thermographic data was collected.
 The houses were built for Suffolk Housing Society as part of a social housing development.
-The scheme involved the construction of eighteen dwellings 16 of which were built using conventional masonry construction methods and materials but two of which were of a form of Hemp Lime construction
+The scheme involved the construction of eighteen dwellings, 16 of which were built using conventional masonry construction methods and materials and 2 of which were using Hemp Lime construction.

 6. Interview with Ian Pritchett Chairman and Technical Director of Lime Technology in the UK